A Europe-based startup approached us about creating a fashion publishing platform.

 The platform owes its rich functionality to the following technological stack.

 It was a fairly innovative solution to employ Node.js and Sails.js as a basis: this allowed for a smart combination of tools and languages to ensure faster development, more efficient (SEO-smart) solutions and forward compatibility.
-It also had other rationale: the product presupposed integration with a third party, a corporate user of Node.js.
+It also had another rationale: the product presupposed integration with a third party, a corporate user of Node.js.

 We used MySQL as a database solution.
-In order to connect it to Styberry, we decided to opt for Sequelize.js ORM, which had better capabilities in comparison with the default option embedded in Sails.js framework.
+In order to connect it to Styberry, we decided to opt for Sequelize.js ORM, which had better capabilities in comparison with the default option embedded in the Sails.js framework.
 We also suggested a database schema.